Yellow Gold vs White Gold

 Yellow gold has a warm, classic, and traditional appearance that many find attractive.
 Evoking these feelings suits engagement rings perfectly.

-Additionally, if your ring has diamonds or warm-toned stones such as ruby, morganite, and purple sapphire, gold will pair with them nicely.
+Also, if your ring has diamonds or warm-toned stones such as ruby, morganite, and purple sapphire, gold will pair nicely.

 FAQs